barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 allow us to do, the problem is that we have violated the aliasing rules of the language when we used the powers bestowed upon us via the `unsafe` keyword.
-In unsafe Rust, the compiler lets us work with raw pointers (which do not have aliasing rules) but it expects us to still adhere to the rules of the language.
+In unsafe Rust, the compiler lets us work with raw pointers (who are outside the scope of the borrow checker) but it expects us to still adhere to the rules of the language.
 In this case we have created two mutable references to one piece of data, which breaks the aliasing rules.